GameServersHub/ArkServerAPIBot/readme.md

-# GameServersHub - Server Framework Discord Bot (Open Source)
+# GameServersHub - Framework Discord Bot

 ###### This discord bot is 100% FREE and OPEN source for the public to use to track and monitor real time website resource updates.

 An official discord bot that server admins and owners can use to pull real-time website data directly into their discord.
-[Website Marketplace](https://gameservershub.com) created this bot for the popular " **Ark Survival Evolved**" framework, allowing server owners to host plugins on their gaming servers.
+[Website Marketplace](https://gameservershub.com) created this bot for the popular "[Ark Survival Evolved](https://store.steampowered.com/app/346110/ARK_Survival_Evolved/)" framework, allowing server owners to host plugins on their gaming servers.

 ## What is "Ark Survival Evolved"?: